-State lawmakers consider legislation to combat skyrocketing insulin prices, including imports from Canada
+As insulin prices soar, Washington lawmakers weigh price caps and importing drugs from Canada

 Committee members fired back, insisting that foreign countries, including Canada, have implemented similar policies successfully.

-Those who opposed also brought up concerns that Canada may not be able to meet the state’s demand, and that foreign entities would not be subject to the United States’ regulations.
+Those who were opposed also brought up concerns that Canada may not be able to meet the state’s demand, and that foreign entities would not be subject to the United States’ regulations.

 Fiscal statements for the five bills have not yet been completed, and the Senate’s lead budget writer, Christine Rolfes, D-Bainbridge Island, who is a co-sponsor on some of the bills, says it’s too soon in the session to assess their budgetary implications.